platyplus/drone-gcloud/README.md

 The credentials parameter is a Google Cloud JSON key that has been encoded in Base64.
 See the [official documentation](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#iam-service-account-keys-list-gcloud) to know how to generate the JSON file.

 Once the JSON file is generated, don't forget to encode it in Base64, for instance in running `base64 key.json`.

+The `project` config will be automatically set based on the `project_id` attribute found in the credentials.

 It is **strongly** recommended not to use the credentials directly in your `.drone.yml` file, but to store it as a secret.
 As an example: